pillash/aspnetcoreautofacissuerepro/README.md

 > Logger id: 2. => from Client

 along with a "from HomeController" log with incrementing logger id.
 This shows that a new `ILogger` is injected into HomeController each request, but the same `ILogger` is injected into `Client`.

+To run the project, open in Visual Studio 2017 (probably works in other versions too) and Run the WebApplication2 project.